ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

 As you saw in the [Gitops](../Architecture/Repository%20Structure.md#Gitops) diagram, the ConfigSync operator requires an Infra repo and a ConfigSync repo.
 To do so, we implement a [Gitops-Git](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/tree/main/solutions/landing-zone-v2#gitops---git) deployment.

-### Infra repo
-This section will implement the Infra repo
-1. Create a new `tier1-infra` repo in your Azure Devops project
-    - Sandbox

-        repo name = `gcp-sandbox-tier1-infra`
-    - DEV, UAT, PROD

-        repo name = `gcp-tier1-infra`
-1. Clone locally the `gcp-repo-template` in order to build the new `tier1-infra` repo
-    - Sandbox
-      ```bash
-      git clone https://github.com/ssc-spc-ccoe-cei/gcp-repo-template.git gcp-sandbox-tier1-infra
-      ```

-    - DEV, UAT, PROD
-        ```bash
-        git clone https://github.com/ssc-spc-ccoe-cei/gcp-repo-template.git gcp-tier1-infra
-        ```
-1. Move into the new folder corresponding to that repo
-    - Sandbox
-        ```bash
-        cd gcp-sandbox-tier1-infra
-        ```
-    - DEV, UAT, PROD
-        ```bash
-        cd gcp-tier1-infra
-        ```
-1. Change repo upstream
-    ```bash
-    # Remove the origin pointing to the template repo
-    git remote remove origin
-    # Add the new origin with your repo url
-    git remote add origin <YOUR NEW REPO URL>
-    ```
-    **You will need to push to main when running git push**

-    `git push --set-upstream origin main`

-1. Excellent !
-You have your `tier1-infra` repository ready for further steps.

 ### ConfigSync
 The ConfigSync operator requires a ConfigSync repo to identify what version of the `tier1-infra` it should observe.
 To implement this, we will :